The Negative Power of Pressure

-Do you sometimes think, if one more thing happens it will send you over the top?
+Do you sometimes think, if one more thing happens you will lose it completely?

 You are not alone in the way you are feeling.